PublicSoftTools

 Check Your Body Fat Percentage

-US Navy method — tape measure only.
+US Navy method using a tape measure — no callipers needed.
 Gender-specific categories, instant results.
 Free, no signup.

 Open Body Fat Calculator